Reference-Free Sampling-Based Model Predictive Control: Methodology

 and pad the tail by repeating the final action to preserve the horizon length.
 This maintains the solution continuity across receding-horizon steps and avoids re-optimizing from scratch.
 To improve convergence across control steps, we initialize the nominal trajectory $\tau_0$ with the shifted best trajectory from the previous optimization $\tau_{best}$.

-Our approach differs from prior works that handle computation delays by constraining the first $\lfloor\Delta t/dt\rfloor$ actions across all parallel rollouts to match the actions being executed during computation.
+Our approach differs from prior work that handles computation delays by constraining the first $\lfloor\Delta t/dt\rfloor$ actions across all parallel rollouts to match the actions executed during computation.
 While conceptually simpler, this wastes computational budget by forcing identical initial actions across all sampled trajectories, reducing exploration diversity.
 Instead, our state prediction strategy optimizes from the predicted future state, allowing all samples to explore freely from the start of their planning horizons, thereby maximizing the effective use of the limited sample budget.